 In the performance and presentation of their Bachelor’s thesis, the students have demonstrated that they can:

-- make an appropriate choice of department, supervisor and research proposal (information acquisition, self-knowledge and communication);
+- make an appropriate choice of department, supervisor and research proposal within the field of EE where you can demonstrate that you can work on the level taught in the BSC courses (information acquisition, self-knowledge and communication);

 - keep a logbook (document management, integration of knowledge and skills and reflection);

 - concretize the research proposal (starting with interpretation, ideas development and operationalization, followed by literature research and practice with instruments/tools, to come to a well-founded and concrete research question or design specification);

 - prepare a research plan (complete overview with step-by-step plan and timeline);

 - efficiently implement the research plan and make any necessary adjustments, in consultation with the supervisor, if new insights require it (efficient working method, plan adjustment);